 Here are some common myths about infertility

-Myth: Infertility is usually a problem with the female partner
+Myth: Infertility is usually a problem with the woman in the couple.

 Truth: Infertility can be a problem for both men and women, and the amount of cases for men and women are almost equal (slightly more women than men struggle with infertility).
 In about 20% of infertile couples, low sperm count or motility is to blame.
 In another 30-40% of infertile couples, both the man and the woman face infertility issues.

 Myth: Age is only a factor of infertility if you aren’t healthy.

 Truth: Age is always a factor of infertility.
 It’s true that a very healthy woman may have less complications in childbirth if she is able to carry a baby to term past the age of 35, but everyone’s eggs age the same regardless of the woman’s health or vitality.
 When we are born, our eggs begin to age.
 If you are above the age of 35, your eggs are mature and less likely to be fertile.
 This is why, if you decide to freeze your eggs, it’s important to do it as early as possible so your eggs are as viable as possible.

 Myth: Infertility is always caused by a medical anomaly.